THE CHILDREN'S HOLOCAUST MEMORIAL

 The project evolved into a story of collective remembrance.

-Ex-Moriah school pupil, Benya Klaupaukh, recalls his time as a founding student of the 'Moriah button project':
+Former Moriah school pupil, Benya Klaupaukh, recalls his time as a founding student of Moriah's button project

 “My primary school was very small, with only 20 pupils.
 At my school we were learning about the Holocaust and one fact we came across was that 1.5 million Jewish children were murdered.
 Our principal wanted to make me and my fellow students understand the magnitude of this number, so we began our project, New Zealand Children’s Holocaust Memorial, collecting 1.5 million buttons, one for each child that perished in the Holocaust.
 So, 20 children, no older than 12 years old were supposed to collect and count 1.5 million buttons.
-This even to me, looking back sounds completely ridiculous, that’s 50,000 buttons per student.
+This even to me, looking back, sounds completely ridiculous, that’s 50,000 buttons per student.
 However crazy we thought this idea was, we never gave up, we never stopped making posters, we never stopped telling people about our ‘ambitious’ project, and we never stopped counting the buttons that were pouring in. “

 “My primary school was very small, with only 20 pupils.
 At my school we were learning about the Holocaust and one fact we came across was that 1.5 million Jewish children were murdered.
 Our principal wanted to make me and my fellow students understand the magnitude of this number, so we began our project, New Zealand Children’s Holocaust Memorial, collecting 1.5 million buttons, one for each child that perished in the Holocaust.
 So, 20 children, no older than 12 years old were supposed to collect and count 1.5 million buttons.
-This even to me, looking back sounds completely ridiculous, that’s 50,000 buttons per student.
+This even to me, looking back, sounds completely ridiculous, that’s 50,000 buttons per student.
 However crazy we thought this idea was, we never gave up, we never stopped making posters, we never stopped telling people about our ‘ambitious’ project, and we never stopped counting the buttons that were pouring in. “

-A Memorial & the Project Supporters
+A Memorial and the Project Supporters

 In 2010 the collection was completed with the counting of the 1,500,000th button.
 By this stage the students had already planned the next phase of their project, which was to ensure the collection was used as both a memorial and a catalyst for education.